-Loans modified in a TDR decreased by \$4.1 million or 6% from December 31, 2019.
+Loans modified in a TDR decreased by \$6.1 million or 9% from December 31, 2019.
 Commercial and industrial remains our largest TDR loan class.

 The Company began offering short-term loan and lease modifications to assist borrowers during the COVID-19 national emergency.
-The CARES Act, along with a joint agency statement issued by banking agencies, provide that short-term modifications made in response to COVID-19 do not need to be accounted for as a TDR.
-Accordingly, the Company does not account for such loan modifications as TDRs.
+These modifications generally involve principal and/or interest payment deferrals for up to six months.
+As the COVID-19 pandemic continues to negatively impact the economy, the Company began offering an additional round of loan modifications to borrowers continuing to struggle as a result of COVID-19.
+Similar to the initial modifications granted, the additional round of loan modifications are granted specifically under Section 4013 of the CARES Act and generally involve principal and/or interest payment deferrals for up to an additional six months for commercial and consumer loans, and principal-only deferrals for up to an additional 12 months for selected commercial loans.
+The CARES Act, along with a joint agency statement issued by banking agencies, provide that modifications made in response to COVID-19 are not required to be accounted for as a TDR.
+Accordingly, the Company does not account for such modifications as TDRs.

-As of June 30, 2020, these COVID-19 related short-term loan and lease concessions totaled \$1.1 billion (886 loans and leases) for the commercial segment and \$795.5 million (16,414 loans and leases) for the consumer segment.
+As of September 30, 2020, these COVID-19 related loan and lease modifications totaled \$836.7 million (674 loans and leases) for the commercial segment and \$691.2 million (16,104 loans and leases) for the consumer segment.
 See Note 1 Summary of Significant Accounting Policies and Note 4 Loans and Leases and the Allowance for Credit Losses for more information.